clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Deterministic hashing can lead to a DOS
 - Add a random number, chosen per run, into the hash algorithm
-- ANTS memory profiler, made a bug hard to reproduce (until you know about it)
+- ANTS memory profiler, made a bug hard to reproduce (until you knew about it)

 ---